2025 conclave: Cardinal electors

 Cardinals aged 80 years or older on the day before the papacy fell vacant were ineligible to participate.
-At the time of Francis' death, there were 252 cardinals, of whom 135 were under 80 and thus were not precluded from participation and voting in the conclave.
-Of these potential electors, 108 (80%) had been elevated to the College of Cardinals by Francis; the cardinal electors were also global and more diverse than in any prior conclave — they came from more than 70 countries and in many cases were the first cardinal ever appointed from their country.
+At the time of Francis's death, there were 252 cardinals, of whom 135 were under 80 and thus were not precluded from participation and voting in the conclave.
+Of these potential electors, 108 (80%) had been elevated to the College of Cardinals by Francis; the cardinal electors were also global and more diverse than in any prior conclave – they came from more than 70 countries and in many cases were the first cardinal ever appointed from their country.

 Since the 1975 promulgation of Romano Pontifici eligendo by Pope Paul VI and the 1996 apostolic constitution Universi Dominici gregis by Pope John Paul II, the maximum number of cardinal electors had been 'set' at 120.
 At 133, the 2025 conclave was the largest ever, and the first conclave where this purported limit was exceeded on the day the papacy became vacant.
 (Note: There have been more than 120 cardinal electors at several other points since 1975 but not at the time of a conclave.)
 Any cardinal under the age of 80 not having renounced or lost his voting rights has the right to vote in a conclave under Catholic canon law.
 A pope appointing more than 120 eligible cardinal electors effectively renders the 1975 limit inapplicable, as popes John Paul II, Benedict XVI, and Francis all did; although in the cases of John Paul II and Benedict XVI, the 120 limit at the conclave was not surpassed.

 On 30 April 2025, the general congregation of cardinals confirmed that all cardinal electors present for the conclave beginning on 7 May could vote.
 Ineligible cardinals could nevertheless attend the general congregations and participate in discussions preceding the conclave.
 Although the conclave cardinals have the authority to elect any Catholic male who has been baptized, the last time a non-cardinal was elected was in the 1378 conclave.

 Non-participating

-After saying he would try to participate in the conclave, Cardinal Giovanni Angelo Becciu, who had "renounced his rights as a cardinal" in 2020 due to his involvement in a financial scandal, stated that he would abide by Francis's wish that he refrain from participating.
+After saying he would try to participate in the conclave, Cardinal Giovanni Angelo Becciu, who had "renounced his rights as a cardinal" in 2020 owing to his involvement in a financial scandal, stated that he would abide by Francis's wish that he refrain from participating.
 Health problems prevented cardinals Antonio Cañizares Llovera of Spain and John Njue of Kenya from participating in the conclave, reducing the number of potential electors to 133; accordingly, the two-thirds supermajority required to elect the new pope was determined at 89 votes.
 This was the largest number of cardinal electors ever to participate and vote in a conclave.